Gainesville Assault Injury Lawyer

 How Long Do I Have to File an Assault Injury Lawsuit in Florida?

-The statute of limitations in most Florida personal injury cases is four years.
-You have four years from the date of the assault to file a personal injury lawsuit.
+The statute of limitations in most Florida assault injury cases is four years.
+You have four years from the date of the assault to file a lawsuit.

 However, if your attacker is facing criminal charges, the statute of limitations could be paused–or tolled–until the criminal case is over.